darraghmoran2025/Applied_Statistics_Project/week7/writeup/Week7_Backtest.md

 | Student-t | 65.3% | 16.7% | 17.9% | 22 |
 | NIG | 66.6% | 19.3% | 14.1% | 15 |

-A Gaussian desk spends almost a third of the 23 years in the red zone, and its worst 250-day window contains 32 violations, more than three times the red threshold and a level at which a regulator would simply withdraw model approval.
+A Gaussian desk spends almost a third of the 23 years in the red zone, and its worst 250-day window contains 32 violations, more than three times the red threshold.
 The Lévy tails halve the red-zone time, and the NIG's worst window (15) is half the Gaussian's.
 But no model stays out of the red: every one of them breaches the threshold through the GFC and again around COVID, which is the traffic-light version of the independence failure.

 ![Figure 3.
 Rolling 250-day violation counts against the Basel zones.](../figures/week7_basel_traffic.png)